About Static Routing

 A floating static route is a static route that the router uses to back up a dynamic route.
 You must configure a floating static route with a higher administrative distance than the dynamic route that it backs up.
 In this instance, the router prefers a dynamic route to a floating static route.
 You can use a floating static route as a replacement if the dynamic route is lost.

 By default, a router prefers a static route to a dynamic route because a static route has a smaller administrative distance than a dynamic route.

 This feature supports bidirectional forwarding detection (BFD).
-BFD is a detection protocol that is designed to provide fast forwarding-path failure detection times.
-BFD provides subsecond failure detection between two adjacent devices and can be less CPU intensive than protocol hello messages because some of the BFD load can be distributed onto the data plane on supported modules.
-See the Cisco Nexus 9000 Series NX-OS Interfaces Configuration Guide, Release 7.x for more information.
+BFD is a detection protocol designed to provide fast forwarding-path failure detection times.
+BFD provides subsecond failure detection between two adjacent devices and can be less CPU-intensive than protocol hello messages because some of the BFD load can be distributed onto the data plane on supported modules.

 BFD for BGP is supported on eBGP single-hop peers and iBGP single-hop peers.
 For iBGP single-hop peers using BFD, you must configure the update-source option in neighbor configuration mode.
 BFD is not supported on other iBGP peers or for multihop eBGP peers.